Slevinski/slevinski.github.io/series/formal-signwriting/entries/overview/essay.md

 7. *Rendering Formal SignWriting*
 8. *Styling Signs*
 9. *Formal SignWriting in Practice*
-10. *Encoding Authority and Stability*
+10. *Encoding Stewardship and Stability*

 Each entry should stand alone.
 The series is strongest when read as a layered technical canon.